Chemical vapor infiltration: Modified CVI

-The ‘hot wall’ technique – isothermal and isobaric CVI, is still widely used.
+The ‘hot wall’ technique—isothermal and isobaric CVI, is still widely used.
 However, the processing time is typically very long and the deposition rate is slow, so new routes have been invented to develop more rapid infiltration techniques:

-Thermal-gradient CVI with forced flow – In this process, a forced flow of gases and matrix material is used to achieve less porous and more uniformly dense material.
-Here, the gaseous mixture along with the matrix material is passed at a pressurised flow through the preform or fibrous material.
-This process is carried out at a temperature gradient from 1050 °C at water cooled zone to 1200 °C at furnace zone is achieved.
-The Figure 3 shows the diagrammatic representation of a typical Forced-flow CVI (FCVI).
+Thermal-gradient CVI with forced flow—In this process, a forced flow of gases and matrix material is used to achieve less porous and more uniformly dense material.
+Here, the gaseous mixture along with the matrix material is passed at a pressurized flow through the preform or fibrous material.
+This process is carried out at a temperature gradient from 1050 °C at the water-cooled zone to 1200 °C at the furnace zone.
+Figure 3 shows the diagrammatic representation of a typical forced-flow CVI (FCVI).

 Types of ceramic matrix composites with process parameters

 Table 1 : Examples of Different processes of CMCs.